 The surface area is an added advantage because it reduces the number of air pollutants penetrating through the filter into a heating coil and blower motor areas.
 The filtration media is less porous with polyester, cotton, or blended materials; thus, trapping particles efficiently.

 Because pleated air filters have more surface area, they can incorporate active carbon materials to the surface, which helps in the removal of odors.
 The filters can also be permeated with electrostatic properties to trap even more debris and dust for better air quality.

 The average efficiency of a pleated air filter ranges between 25% and 30%, but it may go up to 45% in the case of carbon material.
 In particular, air filters with fine mesh carbon help to remove odors and malodorous compounds even at low concentration levels.
 As such, they can improve the efficiency and performance of HVAC units, thus, protecting them from damage and extending their lifespan.

 You’ll want to achieve an ideal balance when purchasing an air filter.
 You would want to have clean air while also not exposing your HVAC system to restricted airflow and wasted energy.
 Considering these features, pleated air filters can give a home fresh air while also enhancing the HVAC system’s efficiency.

 Tips to Replace Your Pleated Air Filter

-- When replacing a pleated filter, always consider a new one with the same size
+- When replacing a pleated filter, always consider a new one of the same size

-- Consider assigning the replacing job to a person who is not allergic to dust or has respiratory issues.
+- Consider assigning the replacement job to a person who is not allergic to dust or has respiratory issues.